The Iceman Ducketh

-Summary
+Plot

 At a trading post up in the Klondike, many fur trappers have come in to trade in their furs for big bucks after a successful fur trapping season.
 When Daffy Duck sees Garcon, the manager of the trading post, giving money to the last fur trapper, he checks in to ask if trading in furs for money is true.
-Garcon says it is true, but Daffy decides to go out and trap some fur for money, just as Garcon warns him that fur trapping season is over due to the approaching winter.
+Garcon says it is true, but warns Daffy that fur trapping season is over due to the approaching winter, just as he decides to catch some fur for himself ignoring Garcon's warning.

 Scoffing at the idea of winter, Daffy vows to catch a fur just as winter sets in just as suddenly.
 Bugs Bunny makes a snow rabbit, telling the audience it will fool Daffy for a while, while he makes his getaway.
 Daffy comes up to the snow rabbit and warns him not to move or be pulverized.
 When the coal nose of the snow rabbit falls off, Daffy takes that as movement and proceeds to whack the snow rabbit to pieces until he hits a hibernating bear, whom the snow rabbit was built over.
 Angry at having his hibernation disturbed, the bear claws Daffy, who runs off thinking the bear missed until he falls to pieces.

 Just as Bugs is tutting off Daffy's misfortune, Daffy catches up and pokes his rifle at him.
 When Bugs asks Daffy if he has got some antipathy towards him, Daffy states he is only after the fur, of which he finds Bugs' to be the softest he has felt.
 As Bugs starts bragging about getting his suits from "the same tailor as the Duke of Windsor," Daffy just states he is not interested in any "sales pitch" (Ken Harris animates this scene—his last work at Warner's).
 Daffy refuses to give Bugs a sporting chance and threatens to shoot him in the neck, but Bugs kisses him, plugs up his gun with his carrot and runs away.
 Daffy tries to shoot Bugs, but the gun expands from the carrot; as Daffy tries to dislodge the carrot, the gun explodes in his face.
 Daffy then snarls: "Ooooh, I LOVE him!"

 Later, Daffy ignores a sign warning him there are hibernating animals, vowing that "I know one that isn't gonna get much sleep!"
 No sooner does he say that than he comes across an alarm clock, that rings and wakes up another hibernating bear.
 Thinking Daffy to be responsible for the rude awakening, the bear chases him straight into a cave where Bugs directs them.
 Bugs then seals up the cave entrance with a boulder, leaving the bear to pummel Daffy, who finally exits the cave looking a little worse for wear.